Frequently Asked Questions about the

-The Middle Years Development Instrument (MDI) is a self-report questionnaire that asks children in Grade 4 and Grade 7 about their thoughts, feelings and experiences in school and in the community.
+The Middle Years Development Instrument (MDI) is a self-report questionnaire that asks children in Grades 4 through 8 about their thoughts, feelings and experiences in school and in the community.
 The MDI is not an assessment for individual children.
 Instead, it is a unique and comprehensive population-based measure that helps us gain a deeper understanding of children’s health and well-being during middle childhood.

 The MDI uses a strengths-based approach to assess five areas of development that are strongly linked to children’s well-being, health and academic achievement.
 It focuses on highlighting the protective factors and assets that are known to support and optimize development in middle childhood.
 These areas are: Social and Emotional Development, Physical Health and Well-Being, Connectedness, Use of After-School Time and School Experiences.
 You can learn more about these five dimensions here.